Former WSJ reporter says law firm used Indian hackers to sabotage his career

 Solomon says he never took Azima up on his proposal or benefited financially from their relationship.
 In a first-person account of the scandal published in the Columbia Journalism Review in 2018, the ex-journalist said he never pushed back on Azima’s talk of business opportunities because he was trying to humor a man who had been crucial to his reporting on the Middle East.
 Solomon acknowledged “serious mistakes in managing my source relationship with Azima” but said he had been the target of an “incredibly effective” information operation.

-The Journal, which is not a party to suit, did not immediately return an email.
+The Journal, which is not a party to suit, declined comment.
 The AP did not immediately return a message.

 Solomon won several awards for his work as a foreign correspondent before his firing.
 He declined to provide an on-the-record comment about the lawsuit, but in his 2018 account he called the episode a warning for journalists.